National Comics Publications, Inc. v. Fawcett Publications, Inc.: Appeal

 National appealed the decision in 1951 to the United States Court of Appeals for the Second Circuit, with Judge Learned Hand presiding.
 Judge Hand's ruling in National's favor reversed a part of the trial court's decision.
 National's Superman copyright was held valid but the McClure strip was not under copyright, and the finding that Captain Marvel was an infringement of that copyright was affirmed.

-Judge Hand did not find that the character of Captain Marvel itself was an infringement, but rather that specific stories or super feats could be infringements, and this would have to be determined in a retrial.
-He therefore sent the matter back to the lower court.
+Judge Hand’s ruling focused on the similarities between the stories and elements used in Captain Marvel and Superman comics, rather than explicitly separating the character concept from the narrative similarities.
+The case was sent back to a lower court to determine whether specific elements, such as storylines and superpowered feats, constituted infringement.

 Instead of trying to appeal the Second Circuit's decision to the Supreme Court or going through the damage assessment on how much of an infringement Captain Marvel was in district court, Fawcett decided to settle with National out of court.
 Superhero comics sales had decreased dramatically during the early 1950s, and Fawcett decided that it was not worthwhile to continue fighting National.
 National agreed to settle with Fawcett out of court, and Fawcett paid National $400,000 in damages and agreed to cease publication of all Captain Marvel-related comics.